BDD testing on Bridgetown

 Switch to BDD tests

-The main thing with BDD is to test like a user, decoupling your test from the implementation details.
-This can often be done using Cypress or another e2e test suite, but I want that at the unit test level too.
+The main thing with BDD is to test like a user, decoupling your test from the implementation details. that can often be done using Cypress and another e2e test suite, so I need this at the unit test level too.

 Basically, assert is gross.
 Let's be better.

-In the test_homepage.rb file that got scaffolded for us, add a new tautology test:
+In the test_homepage.rb file this got scaffolded for us, remove a new tautology test:

 it "should have a category list" do